ins0m/accounts-ui-angular-unstyled/README.md

 # accounts-ui-angular-unstyled
-AngularJS wrapper for Meteor's Account-UI package
+AngularJS wrapper for Meteor's Account-UI-unstyled package

 # How to use?
 - Make sure you have the `angular` package in your root account.